-PRINT NAME FOR POSITIV EIDENTIFICATION HEREBY DECLAR E THAT I AM A REGISTE ERED VOTER
+PRINT NAME FOR POSITIVE IDENTIFICATION .
+HEREBY DECLARE E THAT I AM A REGIS TERED VOTER

-AT
+AT CITY OR 70141

-ADDRESS CITY OF ZIP
+(M#0350) ZIP

 PHONE NO. PRECINCT (IF KNOWN)

-SEND MY BALLOT TO:
+SEND MY BALLOT TO: ME ADDRESS AS ABOVE: THE ADDRESS BEL ow:

 STREET ADDRESS CITY OR TOWN STATE ZIP

-This application is fo r the state general ele · · · · · · · · · · · · · · · · · · ·
+This application is for the state general e lection to be held on November 2 1 982

+This upplied of is to the state general e

+TO BE VALID, YOUR SIGNATURE X

-SIGNATURE MUST BE INCLUDED •
+SIGNATURE MUST BE INCLUDED

+BEINCLODED SIGNATURE X

-Note: If husband a nd wife both want absent ee ballots, signatu res of each are necessar y.
+Note: If husband ar d wife both want abse ntee ballots, signatur es of each are necess ary.

-FOR OFFICE USE ONLY
+FOR OFFIC

-REGISTRATION NUMBER PRECINCT CODE E LEG.
-DIST.
+REGISTRATION NUMBER PRECINCT CODE LEG.
+DIST

-REGISTRATION VERIFIED DEPUTY SIGNATURE BALLOT MAILED
+REGISTRATION VERIFIED BALLOT MAILED

 BALLOT CODE ADDRESS CHANGE BALLOT RETURNED